Omoyi/Data-Analysis-Project/README.md

 ### **4. Key Findings**

-* Ride demand is highest on weekends and during the spring season.
+* Ride demand is highest on Mid week days to weekends and during the spring season.
 * Fare is strongly correlated with trip distance.
 * The business operates primarily within North America.
 * The most profitable trips (long and expensive) occur during specific daily timeframes (9 AM - 10 PM).